madalynrose/plexiglass/README.md

 With a black overlay, users will have to rely on the keyboard and a screen reader to use the page.

 ### mozilla-plexiglass
 This is a Mozilla addon that allows you to quickly toggle plexiglass options (pointer events and tint).
-It is recommended that you use this addon's tint option only on Windows, as VoiceOver does not play well with Firefox.

 ### gatsby-plugin-plexiglass
 This is a Gatsby plugin that includes @marcysutton's [no-mouse-days](https://github.com/marcysutton/no-mouse-days) library.
 It allows you to choose a day to disable your mouse feedback and adds the option to add the opaque overlay in your `gatsby-config` file.
 These options will only be applied in development.